 |Populus or Cauda Draconis||Will not occur in the querent’s lifetime|

-The proposed model distributes the figures evenly among the eight timeframes in such a manner that allows it to be employed for Shield Chart, House Chart, or single-figure readings.
-When casting the Shield Chart, the Judge—i.e., the even-numbered figure for the timeframe indicated—is taken as the final answer.
-Additionally, the numerical sum of all the points on the Shield Chart can indicate how recently or how long ago the event occurred when Via or Caput Draconis is the Judge.
+The proposed model distributes the figures evenly among the eight timeframes in such a manner that allows it to be employed for single-figure readings, the House Chart, or the Shield Chart independently of the House Chart.
+When giving a Shield Chart reading for a temporal query, the Judge—i.e., the even-numbered (stable) figure for the timeframe indicated—is taken as the final answer.
+Additionally, the numerical sum of all the points on the Shield Chart can indicate how recently or how long ago the event occurred if Via is the Judge.
 For example, if the sum is 84 (the lowest possible number), it could indicate “very recently”.
-If it is 128 (the highest possible one), it could indicate “long ago”.
-Alternatively, if Fortuna Minor (within 24 hours) is the Judge, the sum could indicate how soon the event will occur within those 24 hours, e.g., 84 would suggest “at the beginning of the day”, while 128 would suggest “at the very end of the day”.
+If it is 128 (the highest possible sum), it could indicate “long ago”.
+Alternatively, if Fortuna Minor is the Judge, the sum could indicate how soon the event will occur within those 24 hours, e.g., 84 would suggest “at the beginning of the day”, while 128 would suggest “at the very end of the day”.

-A thought-provoking question relevant to this subject was recently posed in the Geomantic Study-Group on Facebook and prompted me to think more about the general implications of temporal readings:
+A thought-provoking question relevant to this subject was recently posed in an online geomancy study group and prompted me to think more about the general implications of temporal readings: